anton-11001/Harry-Potter-houses-React-/README.md

-# Harry-Potter-houses-React-
+# Houses Explorer

-React app that fetches houses from an API and displays their traits.
-Includes global search for houses and local search for traits.
-Local search state is lifted to ensure values persist even when houses are filtered out and remounted, preventing state reset issues during global filtering.
+A React application that fetches and displays houses from a public API, with both global and local search functionality.

+## Features

+* Fetch and display houses with their traits
+* Global search to filter houses by name
+* Local search inside each house to filter traits
+* Independent filtering logic (global vs local)
+* Persistent local search state even after component unmount/remount